code-mattclaffey/performance-kit/04-responsive-images/readme.md

 	</picture>
 ```

+![No Placeholder](https://raw.githubusercontent.com/code-mattclaffey/performance-kit/master/04-responsive-images/screenshots/no-placeholder.png)

 Next we need to add a placeholder background to represent the size of the image when the image has not loaded yet.
-Benefits to this is when we are looking at our website on a slow connection and we will see something that represents an image rather than a white screen.
-To do this add `padding-top` to the picture element & then `position: absolute;` to the image element.
+Adding a placeholder will prevent the browser from triggering a layout change when the image has loaded.
+When we are looking at our website on a slow connection we will see something that represents an image rather than a white screen.

-Before:

-![No Placeholder](https://raw.githubusercontent.com/code-mattclaffey/performance-kit/master/04-responsive-images/screenshots/no-placeholder.png)

 After: